toshivc/O_C-Phazerville/README.md

 ```
 ...or as a [a full-featured IDE](https://platformio.org/install/ide), as well as a plugin for VSCode and other existing IDEs.

-The project lives within the `software/o_c_REV` directory.
+This project lives within the `software/o_c_REV` directory.
 From there, you can Build the desired configuration and Upload via USB to your module:
 ```
 pio run -e main -t upload
 ```
 Alternate build environment configurations exist in `platformio.ini` for VOR, Buchla, flipped screen, etc. To build all the defaults consecutively, simply use `pio run`

-### Credits
+## Credits

 Many minds before me have made this project possible.
 Attribution is present in the git commit log and within individual files.
 Shoutouts: